We are finding that fewer and fewer things are happening as planned.

 At the end of September, Signal Festival will present the zero edition of a new project that explores the possibilities of using contemporary technologies such as augmented reality to present art in public space.

-Signal Festival – Plan C will culminate in an October festival from 14th to 17th October 2021 during which leading Czech artists (Milena Dopitová, Jiří Černický, Vrtiška & Žák), complemented by talents of Czech audiovisual art (Kateřina Blahutová, Time-Based Media studio, artist groups of Daniel Červenka, Oliver Torr, Marek Šilpoch or Pavel Karafiát) and supported by foreign artists of international renown (Onionlab, Weltraumgrafik, Quiet Ensamble), will touch upon themes arising from both the current environmental and pandemic situation.
+Signal Festival – Plan C will culminate in an October festival from 14th to 17th October 2021 during which leading Czech artists (Milena Dopitová, Jiří Černický, Vrtiška & Žák), complemented by talents of Czech audiovisual art (Kateřina Blahutová, Time-Based Media studio, artist groups of Daniel Červenka, Oliver Torr, Marek Šilpoch or Pavel Karafiát) and supported by foreign artists of international renown (Onionlab, Weltraumgrafik, Quiet Ensemble), will touch upon themes arising from both the current environmental and pandemic situation.

 We need a new plan for the planet, Plan C